Donate

 Relocating the car park not only solves the rubble issue but will also help ensure there is space for people to park and enjoy Formby for years to come.
 The vision is to create healthier habitats where rare dune wildlife can thrive and a safer, more natural space for visitors to enjoy.

-We're continuing to collaborate with partners along the Sefton Coast to manage the increased challenges busy days will bring during the project this summer.
+We're continuing to collaborate with partners along the Sefton Coast (including Sefton Council, Merseyside Police, Merseyside Fire and Rescue and Merseyrail) to manage the increased challenges busy days will bring over the summer holidays.
 A visitor management plan has been agreed including diversion route signs for cars and people walking to the beach.
-Our website and social media will be regularly updated with frequent reminders about the car park closure and impact on people’s plans to visit.
+Our website and social media will be regularly updated with frequent reminders about the car park closure as well as advising visitors not to travel to us by car on sunny days.

 You can register to get updates on this project sent direct to your email inbox.
 Sign up here.